TensorPlan and the Few Actions Lower Bound for Planning in MDPs under Linear Realizability of Optimal Value Functions: Lower bound (the proof of Theorem )

 \subsection{Abstract game}

-The abstract game has a length parameter ($K\in\N_+$) and an integer dimensionality parameter ($\sd\ge2$), which are known to the abstract planner.
+The abstract game has a length parameter $K\in\N_+$ and an integer dimensionality parameter $\sd\ge2$, which are known to the abstract planner.
 Let $W=\{-1,1\}^\sd$.
 Let $\bm{0}$ and $\bm{1}$ indicate the $\sd$-dimensional vectors of all zeros and all ones, respectively.
-Define $\diff$ as the Hamming distance between its arguments, i.e., the number of differences between them.
-We will use the property of the Hamming distance that it can be written as an (affine) bilinear function of its arguments:
+For vectors $x$ and $y$ from $W$, define $\diff(x,y)$ as the Hamming distance between $x$ and $y$, i.e., the number of components where $x$ and $y$ are different.
+We will use the property of the Hamming distance that it can be written as an (affine) bilinear function of its arguments: for $\stheta_1,\stheta_2 \in W$,